Toby70b/aws-projects/lambda-error-reporter/README.md

 # lambda-error-reporter
-Small project designed to inform a user should an error occur in one of their Lambdas.
+The Lambda Error Reporter is a small tool which monitors cloudwatch logs and inform users should an error occur in one of their applications logging to cloudwatch.

 ## Current limitations